 At Board Meetings, Company performance and the business strategies are reviewed and monitored.
 In addition to Board meetings decisions are approved by Resolutions in writing.

 Financial Acumen

-During the financial year the Board comprised of four Finance Professionals who possess the knowledge to offer the Board the necessary quidance on matters of finance.
+Presently the Board comprises of four Finance Professionals who possess the knowledge to offer the Board the necessary guidance on matters of finance

 Financial Reporting and Disclosures